-At the University of North Texas, our master’s program in Early Childhood Studies prepares you for diverse roles in teaching, research, administration, activism and the provision of services to young children and their families/communities.
+At the University of North Texas, the Master of Science degree in Early Childhood Studies prepares you for diverse roles in teaching, research, administration and the provision of services to young children and their families/communities.

-Specific required courses and descriptions are available in the university catalog and in the program information materials received upon admission.
+Specific required courses and descriptions are available in the catalog and in the program information materials received upon admission.

 You may qualify for competitive scholarships and grants, and teaching and research assistantships to help you pursue your education.
 Additional information is available at the graduate school website and the financial aid website.